marklogic/flux/docs/common-options.md

 - TOC
 {:toc}

+## Viewing usage

+You can view usage for all Flux commands by running Flux without any command name or options:

+    ./bin/flux

+To see a list of options for a particular command, run the `help` command followed by the name of the command you are interested in:

+    ./bin/flux help import-jdbc

+The "help" for each command will first list the command-specific options, with each required option having an asterisk next to it.
+The command-specific options are followed by the connection options for connecting to MarkLogic, and those are followed by a list of options common to every Flux command.

 ## Connecting to MarkLogic

 Every command in Flux will need to connect to a MarkLogic database, either for reading data or writing data or both.